Convention of Scottish Local Authorities: Communities

 The Communities Team's remit is to "promote the wellbeing and safety of communities across Scotland by securing the policies, powers and resources to enable councils to respond flexibly to local needs in promoting safe, healthy, socially cohesive and active communities; in ensuring quality, affordable housing; in providing access to cultural, sporting, learning and recreational opportunities; reducing reoffending and in tackling poverty and disadvantage."

-Migration, Population and Diversity
+Migration and Population

-The MPD team provides strategic and political oversight on migration issues in a Scottish context.
+The Migration team provides strategic and political oversight on migration issues in a Scottish context.
 The team receives core funding from both the Scottish Government and the Home Office.
 The Scottish Government funding covers a wider range of priorities relating to migration in all its forms, as well as specific work around asylum seekers and refugees, and the Gypsy/Traveller community.
 The Home Office funding has an overt focus on issues associated with refugee resettlement and asylum seekers, wider migration-related issues are also dealt with by agreement between the two parties.